 The Cottonwood School

-The Cottonwood School

-ection 3: Disaster Procedures
+Section 3: Disaster Procedures

-art 3: Bomb Threat Procedures
+Part 3: Bomb Threat Procedures

 If you observe a suspicious object or potential bomb on property, DO NOT HANDLE THE OBJECT, IMMEDIATELY NOTIFY 911.

 1. Receiving the Call

 Make every attempt to keep the caller on the phone as long as possible to gain information.
 Try if possible, to determine the gender and age of caller.
 Try if possible, to get the caller to tell you the exact location of the bomb and the time of threatened detonation.